realkoder/antik-moderne-dls-encore/README.md

 There exists a lot of different Typescript ORM's but we chosen to work with _Prisma_ since it's proudction ready state, it's support of migrations, it has a very declarative data modeling and an intuitive API to improve developer performance.

 The database is making use of _Thombstone pattern_ where data actually never is deleted, but moved to a removed table for a given datamodel.
-Also using immutable pattern, where data never actaully is changed when updating instead new data is inserted.

 Commands to configure _Prisma_